For additional information, please visit Matt Huenerfauth's homepage, located at http://huenerfauth.ist.rit.edu/.

 Matt Huenerfauth is a professor at the Rochester Institute of Technology (RIT) in the Department of Information Sciences and Technologies.

 His research is in the areas of computer accessibility and assistive technology for people with disabilities, natural language processing (NLP), and human computer interaction (HCI).
 His research focuses on the design and experimental evaluations of linguistic and assistive technology for people who are Deaf or Hard of Hearing.

 - Ph.D.
 (2006) & M.S.E.
 (2004) in Computer and Information Science from the University of Pennsylvania

 - M.Sc.
 (2002) in Computer Science from the University College Dublin, National University of Ireland

 - M.S.
 (2001) & Honors B.S.
 (2001) in Computer and Information Science from the University of Delaware

-- He served as the general chair for this conference in 2012 and is a member of the steering committee for the conference series.
+- He served as the general chair for this conference in 2012 and program chair in 2016.
 In 2014, he became a Senior Member of the Association for Computing Machinery (ACM).